phppkg/hucron/README.md

 echo HuCron::fromExpression('Every day at midnight');
 // "0 0 * * *"

-echo HuCron::fromExpr('Every 15 minutes at midnight on the weekend');
+echo HuCron::fromStatement('Every 15 minutes at midnight on the weekend');
 // "*/15 0 * * 0,6"

 echo HuCron::fromExpr('Every other minute in August at noon on a weekday');